MicrosoftDocs/memdocs/memdocs/configmgr/comanage/autopilot-enrollment.md

 - Hybrid Azure AD-joined devices

 > [!NOTE]
-  > For Windows 11 devices, if the device has no targeted co-management settings policy, the management authority is set to Intune, during the Autopilot process.
-Installing Configuration Manager client as Win32 app does not change the respective workload authority as per the co-management workload configuration.
-To mitigate this, you must create a co-management settings policy and set both the options to **No**
+  > For Windows 11 devices in Hybrid Azure AD-joined scenario, if a device has not been targeted with a co-management settings policy, the management authority will be set to Intune, during the Autopilot process.
+Installing Configuration Manager client as Win32 app does not change management authority to Configuration Manager and thus Intune will continue to manage all the co-management workloads.
+To mitigate this, you must create a co-management settings policy and set **automatically install the Configuration Manager client** to **No** and in Advanced settings, keep default settings for **Override co-management policy and use Intune for all workloads.**

 - Autopilot pre-provisioning, also known as _white glove_ provisioning